November 10, 2015

 A chain reaction of investment

-Simpa Networks has been lucky in its ability to identify sources of funding to carry it through its early journey, starting with support from social enterprise incubators and mentors Village Capital and Villgro.
+Simpa Networks has been lucky in its ability to identify sources of funding to carry it through its early journey, starting with support from social enterprise incubators and mentors Village Capital and Villgro, which focus on start-ups and inventors working in global development.
 These initial investments and mentors started a chain reaction of increasingly large and prominent sources of capital by allowing Simpa to effectively prove its technology and the scalability of its business model.

 Fundraising is a costly exercise for young companies, however; the exercise often takes time away time from building the products and technologies that anchor the business and proving their value.
 The Lemelson Foundation’s report, which focuses specifically on invention-driven entrepreneurship in India, highlights a number of recommendations that would ease this pressure on business owners.
 These include suggestions for how foundations can creatively deploy grants to spur future investments or provide low-cost loans to cover businesses’ operational expenses.